yaleman/dewar/README.md

 The basic plan at the moment is to treat each submitted archive as a "job".
 There's "known good" jobs and "other" jobs.
 "Known good" job lots would be something like the Wordpress installer, while "other" would be a backup of a compromised/phishing site.
 There's likely lots of commonality between them, but the interesting parts are the differences.

-- three main "elements"
+- here are the main "element types"
   - file
+    - the file reference is *always* the sha256 hash of the file
-  - job (a collection of files)
+  - job - a collection of files that group together. typically encapsulated in an archive file as you ingest it
+  - bucket - a place where files are stored or ingested from (ie, storage, incoming-knowngood)
+    - This should be a simple string reference, so storage backends can implement the `dir()` function and return a list of files regardless of the method of storage.
-  - other (ie, processing results)
+  - other (ie, processing results)?

 - File metadata should be
   - hash (the unique file ID)
   - size - allows for bucketing when finding similar-sized PHP files for example